melontini/bootloader-unlock-wall-of-shame/README.md

 ## Why?
 Over the past few years, a suspicious number of companies have started to "take care of your data", aka block/strictly limit your ability to unlock the bootloader on your *own* devices.

-While this may not affect you directly, it sets a bad precedent and it might be a good idea to keep track of companies and workarounds.
+While this may not affect you directly, it sets a bad precedent.
+You never know what will get the axe next: Shizuku?
+ADB?
+Sideloading?
+I thought it might be a good idea to keep track of bad companies and workarounds.

 If you know of specific details/unlocking methods, please PR them or drop them in the [discussions](https://github.com/melontini/bootloader-unlock-wall-of-shame/discussions)